 "§ 115C-254.
-Use of school buses by State guard militia or national guard.
+Use of school buses by State guard-militia or national guard.

-When requested to do so by the Governor, the board of education of any local school administrative unit is authorized and directed to furnish a sufficient number of school buses to the North Carolina State guard-Defense Militia or the national guard for the purpose of transporting members of the State guard-militia or members of the national guard are ordered to proceed for the purpose of suppressing riots or insurrections, repelling invasions or dealing with any other emergency.
-Public school buses so furnished by any local school administrative unit to the North Carolina State guard or the national guard shall be operated by members or employees of the State militia or national guard, and all expense of such operation, including any repair or replacement of any bus occasioned by such operation, shall be paid by the State from the appropriations available for the use of the State guard-militia or the national guard."
+When requested to do so by the Governor, the board of education of any local school administrative unit is authorized and directed to furnish a sufficient number of school buses to the North Carolina State guard Defense Militia or the national guard for the purpose of transporting members of the State guard-militia or-members of the national guard to and from authorized places of encampment, or to and from places to which members of the State guard militia or members of the national guard are ordered to proceed for the purpose of suppressing riots or insurrections, repelling invasions or dealing with any other emergency.
+Public school buses so furnished by any local school administrative unit to the North Carolina State guard Defense Militia or the national guard shall be operated by members or employees of the State militia or national guard, and all expense of such operation, including any repair or replacement of any bus occasioned by such operation, shall be paid by the State from the appropriations available for the use of the State guard militia or the national guard."